Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Methodology

 where $\lambda_{i+1/2}$ is the maximum wave speed given by \eqref{eq:lambda}.
 The low-order LLF part is given by

 and

-In the SWE context, the admissible set of solutions consists of all states $u=[h,hv]^\top$ such $h \ge 0$.
+In the SWE context, the admissible set of solutions consists of all states $u=[h,hv]^\top$ such that $h \ge 0$.
 The bar state $\ub_{i+1/2}$ represents an averaged exact solution of the Riemann problem with the initial states $u_i$ and $u_{i+1}$ \cite{guermond2016invariant,hll1983}.
-Therefore, $\ub_{i+1/2}$ is in the admissible set if $h_i,h_{i+1} \ge 0$.
-The MCL approach for the SWE \cite{hajduk2022algebraically} ensures that $\ub_{i\pm1/2}^{*,\mp}$ is also admissible whenever $\ub_{i\pm1/2}$ is admissible.
+Therefore, it can be shown that $\ub_{i+1/2}$ is in the admissible set if $h_i,h_{i+1} \ge 0$.
+After applying time-stepping scheme, equation \eqref{eq:semi-discrete-llfmcl} indicates that $u_i(t+\Delta t)$ can be expressed as a convex combination of $\ub_{i-1/2}^{*,+}$, $\ub_{i+1/2}^{*,-}$, and $u_i$.
+Thus, if these three states are admissible, then $u_i(t+\Delta t)$ is also in the admissible set.
+The MCL approach for the SWE \cite{hajduk2022algebraically} ensures that $\ub_{i\pm1/2}^{*,\mp}$ is also admissible whenever $\ub_{i\pm1/2}$ is admissible with details given in \cite{Kuzmin2020,hajduk2022bound}.
 We will discuss how to construct $\Gt_{i+1/2}^*$ below.

 Given that $\ub_{i\pm1/2}^{*,\mp}$ is admissible, each forward stage of Heun's method advances the initial condition as follows:

 If the time step satisfies the CFL condition $\Delta t / \Delta x[\lambda_{i+1/2}+\lambda_{i-1/2}]\le 1$, then $u_i^{\rm MCL}$ is a convex combination of three admissible states.
 Therefore, for time-steps satisfying the CFL conditions, $u_i^{\rm MCL}$ is within the admissible set.